Is your blog’s home page designed strategically?

 Oh and keep in mind these pages are just to inspire you, not copy.
 Copying isn’t cool, and makes people mad.
 Your page will be a unique reflection of your brand and offers, so make it your own.

-Up first is an example from my home page:
+Up first is an example from my home page (P.s.
+I’ve since updated it to make it even better)

 Here is another example from the lovely Kayla of Ivory Mix.
 Her home page is beautiful, clean, and includes all the elements above.
 I love it!